Difference Between Nitrate and Nitrite

 People consuming nitrate-infused tablets may experience dizziness, headache, low blood pressure, and sometimes even irritation of the skin (skin irritation has a very unlikely chance).

-When it comes to the negative side, too much nitrate consumption can be really dangerous for human health, and it is always not recommended for children and pregnant ladies to consume water with a high level of nitrate in it.
+When it comes to the negative side, too much nitrate consumption can be really dangerous for human health, and it is not always recommended for children and pregnant ladies to consume water with a high level of nitrate in it.

 nitrate